I have an unpopular opinion about martial arts.

 - Exercise is critical to peak health.

-- Qualified martial arts instructors have a role to play in exposing their students to martial arts.
+- Qualified martial arts instructors have a role to play in exposing their students to fitness.

 My perspective is informed by two factors.